An7onioRS/restaurant-page-proj/README.md

 # restaurant-page-proj
-A responsive restaurant home page project to practice utilzing npm and webpack to create modules
+A responsive restaurant home page project to practice plain CSS and JavaSCript for web development and npm and webpack to create modules